Pros and Cons of Moving to the Netherlands

 + PRO: Independent shops

-Unlike many other countries, independent stores are common, and shopping at specialist cheese and chocolate shops is a particular treat.
+Independent stores are common in the Netherlands, and shopping at specialist cheese and chocolate shops is a particular treat.
 The supermarkets are somewhat small, but expats should still find a few of their favourite home brands.
 Most places host weekly food markets which sell an abundance of fresh produce.
 Another bonus is that it isn’t necessary to buy bottled water – the Netherlands has some of Europe’s best drinking water.

 - CON: Restricted hours

 The restricted opening hours may take a while to get used to.
-For example, banks and most shops are closed till 1pm on Mondays and only major cities regularly offer Sunday shopping.
+For example, banks and most shops are closed until around noon on Mondays.
+Most shops close at around 5pm and are open for restricted hours on Sundays.
+Luckily, large supermarkets in main cities do tend to stay open until 10pm most nights.